 Eggs are also an easy go to protein.
 I always have a 12-pack of eggs in my fridge for breakfast – pan fried or scrambled or I will add them to a protein pancake, but they’re also great for quick lunches or dinners.
 Boiled eggs are great on salad, and omelettes can make a great dinner paired with sautéed spinach and wholegrain gluten free bread.

 Healthy Fridge Essential #8 – Green Apples:

 Fruit maybe high in sugar, but it’s also very high in antioxidants, vitamins, minerals and soluble fibre.
-When food is high in fibre it means it gets digested slowly, even if it does have sugar, that sugar will be released slowly into the blood stream, unlike eating straight table sugar!
+When food is high in fiber it means it gets digested slowly, even if it does have sugar, that sugar will be released slowly into the blood stream, unlike eating straight table sugar!

-One medium apple delivers just 95 calories, 25 g of carbs including 5 g of fibre.
+One medium apple delivers just 95 calories, 25 g of carbs including 5 g of fiber.
 Plus, you’ll also get 14% of your daily intake of vitamin C, 5% of your daily intake B-6 and 2% of your daily intake of magnesium.